 Once you’ve chosen the yield farming method for you, you’ll first need to acquire the right cryptocurrency tokens.
 You can then follow the official staking instructions laid out by your platform of choice.
 The process varies depending on the method and platform chosen.

-The platform you’ve chosen to deposit your tokens into may allow you to track your returns, or you may be able to calculate them manually using the annual percentage rate (APR) or annual yield rate (AYR).
+The platform you’ve chosen to deposit your tokens into may allow you to track your returns, or you may be able to calculate them manually using the annual percentage rate (APR) or annual percentage yield (APY).
 Alternatively, there are online calculators, such as the Alpaca Finance Yield Farming Calculator, that can help you determine what your potential returns may be.

 Yes, yield farming and crypto farming are the same thing, but very few people actually use the term “crypto farming.”

 Was this article helpful?